 REPRODUCTION AGREEMENT: Submission of an entry gives the festival permission to have accepted work exhibited, photographed, locally telecast, and reproduced either in part or whole, for exhibition, educational or publicity purposes.
 Filmmakers can request in writing that their material not be used for such purposes six months after the Festival has concluded.

-Funding for the TORONTO POLISH FILM FESTIVAL has been made possible in part by the Polish Filmmakers Association, Toronto Polish Film Institute, Polish Senate, Consulate General of the Republic of Poland in Toronto, Toronto Arts Council; and many others.
+Funding for the TORONTO POLISH FILM FESTIVAL has been made possible in part by the Polish Filmmakers Association, Toronto Polish Film Institute, Consulate General of the Republic of Poland in Toronto, Ontario Trillium Foundation, Toronto Arts Council; and many others.

 EKRAN reserves the right to change the amount of the award, split it or minimize it, based on jury consideration.